 We live in a new reality.
-And the reality is families can be attacked at the store, while at work, while at the movie theater, at a sporting event, at school and yes, even at church.
+Families can be attacked at stores, at work, at the movies, at a sporting event, at school.
+And yes, even at church.

-More than ever, we must have safety and security measures in place if we are going to reach families.
-The average Millennial parents are not going to return to your church if they see that safety and security is lacking.
+More than ever, we need church security measures in place if we’re going to reach families.
+The average Millennial parents won’t return to your church if they notice that safety and security are lacking.

-If you don’t currently have a check-in and check-out system, I recommend my friends at KidCheck.
-They can help you with your safety and security needs.
+If you don’t have a check-in and check-out system, I recommend KidCheck.
+They can help with a variety of church security needs.

-If that is your mindset, I want to remind you of several shootings that have taken place in small churches in small towns.
-Every church, no matter the size, needs to have a safety and security plan.
+If that’s your mindset, remember that shootings have occurred in small churches in small towns.
+Every church, no matter the size, needs a safety and security plan.